mzattera/v4j/docs/005/index.md

 Landini-Stolfi Interlinear file by merging available interlinear transcriptions for each transcriber.
 In the merging, characters that are not read by all authors in the same way are marked as unreadable.
 This to ensure the terms we will extract from the text are the most accurate.

-For reasons explained below, any occurrence of the following EVA characters is also marked as unreadable:
+For reasons explained below, any occurrence of the following characters is also marked as unreadable:

 - 'g', 'x', 'v', 'u' (40 occurrences in total, in 13 of them these characters appear alone in the text).